-(5) Mr. McKibbon joined Bird on June 5, 2017 as Chief Operating Officer and assumed the role of President & Chief Executive Officer on July 1, 2019.
+(2) Mr. McKibbon joined Bird on June 5, 2017 as Chief Operating Officer and assumed the role of President & Chief Executive Officer on July 1, 2019.

-(6) As at March 3, 2020, because his employment as Vice Chair of the Company was terminated on March 3, 2017 and because he no longer has a material relationship with the Company, Mr. Raboud became an independent Director of the Company as defined under applicable securities laws.
+(3) Mr. Royer assumed the role of Chief Operating Officer on August 11, 2020, after serving the Company as Executive Vice President, - Industrial since 2015.

-(7) Mr. Royer assumed the role of Chief Operating Officer on August 11, 2020, after serving the Company as Executive Vice President, - Industrial since 2015.
-Mr. Bergman assumed the role of Executive Vice President, Commercial in January 2018.
-On September 28, 2020 Mr. Bergman assumed the role of Executive Vice President, - Buildings East.
-Mr. Caza assumed the role of Executive Vice President and Chief Legal Officer on September 28, 2020 after serving the Company as Senior Vice President and General Counsel since 2015
+(4) Mr. Caza assumed the role of Executive Vice President and Chief Legal Officer on September 28, 2020 after serving the Company as Senior Vice President and General Counsel since 2015.

-The following are brief biographies of the Directors and Executive Officers:
+The following are brief biographies of the Directors and Officers: